saastechacademy/foundation/udm/beginner/product-category-type.md

 ```

 #### 8. What's New
-- **Purpose**: All the fresh arrivals in a e-commerce site are displayed under What's New Category.The prod catalog category type for this category is WHATS_NEW.
+- **Purpose**: All the fresh arrivals in a e-commerce site are displayed under What's New Category.The prod catalog category type for this category is `WHATS_NEW` and its parent category is `BROWSE_ROOT`.
 Only one category of this type exist for a catalog.
 - **Category Type**: `CATALOG_CATEGORY`
 - **Example**: Lets create the `WHATS_NEW` category and place relevant products in it.
 ABC's laptop was classified as a New Item for 2 months after its release.
 ```